bescott9944/SpectrWm-Binary-Build/Install-guide.md

 ### Note you will have to edit the default spectrwm.config and baraction.sh files yourself to get Spectrwm and the baraction.sh to function.
 This is beyond the scope of this guide.

+## Manual Way if You like!
-1. Change the UN-archived file name of spectrwm-SPECTRWM_3_4_1 to the file name of spectrwm-3.4.1, from here on in this will be refereed to as spectrwm build folder.
+1. Change the UN-archived compressed file name of spectrwm-SPECTRWM_3_4_1 to the file name of spectrwm-3.4.1, from here on in this will be refereed to as spectrwm build folder.

 2. There is a spectrwm.desktop file located in the spectrwm-3.4.1/linux folder that needs to be placed/copied into the /usr/share/xsessions folder where you will also find the cinnamon.desktop and cinnamon.desktop (software rendering), The files will Not have .desktop after then, it is masked I think.
 Doing this will let LightDm find and show